skellis46/slipbox/the Dao of butchering cows.md

 # the Dao of butchering cows

-Yuk Hui is a philosopher.
+Yuk Hui is a philosopher of technology.
 In his article [[Hui - Cosmotechnics as Cosmopolitics]] he briefly discusses [[noumenon and phenomenon]], and states that Dao "belongs to the noumenon according to the Kantian distinction, while Qi belongs to the phenomenon.[@hui-2017-cosmotechnics n.pag.]

 He tells the story of a very good butcher called Pao Ding (as told in _Zhuangzi_).
 Pao Ding claims that having an excellent knife is not enough: